-Histamine Intolerance is a terrible condition, it makes you feel like there’s always someone standing around the corner waiting to punish you with some kind of a flare-up.
+Histamine Intolerance is one terrible disorder.
+It makes you feel like there’s always someone standing around the corner waiting to punish you with a flare-up.

 BEST Histamine Intolerance Probiotic